brlin-tw/xnote-stopwatch-snap/README.md

-# xnote-stopwatch-snap
+# Unofficial Snap Packaging for XNote Stopwatch
-Unofficial snap packaging for XNote Stopwatch
+T.B.A.